 - How and why does spending differ across states?

-Nearly all (90 percent) elementary and secondary education spending goes toward operational costs.
-This includes salaries and benefits for public school employees engaged in instruction, administration, guidance counseling, plus spending on textbooks and other auxiliary services such as transportation and lunch programs.
-The remaining 10 percent is spent on capital outlays, such as school construction and renovation.
+Most elementary and secondary education spending goes toward operational costs (89 percent), including salaries and benefits for public school employees engaged in instruction, administration, guidance counseling, plus spending on textbooks and other auxiliary services such as transportation and lunch programs.
+The remaining 11 percent is spent on capital outlays, such as school construction and renovation.